fiazaich/Learning-under-Drift/README.md

 ### Citation

-If you build on this code, please cite the accompanying paper:
+If you build on or use this code, please cite the accompanying paper:

 ```
 @article{YZaichyk2025,